SethBling/PBChance/README.md

 2. Sample Size
    1. Random sample survey # combinations
 The minimum number of simulated runs.
-A lower number will calculate faster, a higher number gives a more stable result.
+A lower number will calculates the result faster, a higher number gives a more stable result.
 However, it will calculate at least 900ms by default, so on most cases the sample size is already more than a million (check "Actual Sample size").
 Valid values: 1-9,999,999 Suggestion: around 1,000,000

 3. Settings affect the PB Chance
    1. Penalty on failures # seconds